delftswa2018/desosa2018/mattermost/chapter.md

 ## Stakeholder Classes

 ### Acquirers
-The interest of the acquirers are rooted in the value of money the product provides as well as the direction of the company and product.
-The Mattermost project has several [acquirers](https://about.mattermost.com/company/) in the form of investors, which include the following organisations and people: [Y Combinator](http://www.ycombinator.com/), Rick Morrison, Evan Cheng and [Spectrum28](https://www.s28capital.com/) [[11]](#abou11).
+The interest of the acquirers is rooted in the value of money the product provides as well as the direction of the company and product.
+The Mattermost project has several [acquirers](https://about.mattermost.com/company/) in the form of investors, which include the following organizations and people: [Y Combinator](http://www.ycombinator.com/), Rick Morrison, Evan Cheng and [Spectrum28](https://www.s28capital.com/) [[11]](#abou11).

 ### Assessors
  We assume Mattermost Inc., the company who started the Mattermost project, assesses the system's conformance to standards and legal regulations.